DigiBP/25DIGIBP1/README.md

 The query and the reply are appended - timestamped - to the process variable `feedbackText`.
 Control returns to the **Classify Feedback** user task; the sub-flow may loop until all clarifications are complete.
 The final classification is submitted when  `needsClarification` is cleared, allowing the main flow to continue to define the appropriate scenario for the feedback.

 ## Scenario Handling & Closure
-A **Business Rule Task** evaluates the classified variables and outputs one of four predefined handling scenarios (see [Handling Scenarios.md](Readme%20-%20Appendix/Handling%20Scenarios.md) for further details).
+A **Business Rule Task** evaluates the classified variables and outputs one of four predefined handling scenarios (see [Feedback Scenarios.md](Readme%20-%20Appendix/Feedback%20Scenarios.md) for further details).
 An exclusive gateway routes accordingly:

 *Scenario 1 and 4 – Non-critical items*
 Status is set to **`review-board`**; the submitter receives an acknowledgement e-mail (gratitude in Scenario 4, processing notice in Scenario 1).
 The item is placed on the agenda of the bi-weekly **Feedback Review Board**.